Setup an HTTPS-enabled web server with httpd

 That’s it!

-I am far from an OpenBSD expert.
-Please refer to these additional (and mostly better) resources and documentation:
+Please refer to these additional (and mostly better) resources, books, and documentation: